domenic/promises-unwrapping/README.md

 ### The Derived Promise Transform Specification Type

 The Derived Promise Transform type is used to encapsulate promises which are derived from a given promise, optionally including fulfillment or rejection handlers that will be used to transform the derived promise relative to the originating promise.
-They are stored in a promise's `[[Derived]]` internal data property until the promise's `[[Value]]` or `[[Reason]]` are set, at which time changes propagate to all derived promise transforms in the list and the list is cleared.
+They are stored in a promise's `[[Derived]]` internal data property until the promise's `[[Value]]` or `[[Reason]]` are present, at which time changes propagate to all derived promise transforms in the list and the list is cleared.

 Derived promise transforms are Records composed of three named fields: